Beyond Procedure: Substantive Fairness in Conformal Prediction: Methodology

 \textbf{Estimation of $\Delta_{t}$ via Generalized Estimating Equations.} Directly computing empirical averages for \Cref{eq:disparity} is prone to confounding factors, such as systematic variations in task difficulty and the agent's willingness to rely on the provided sets.
 To obtain robust, statistically valid estimates of $\Delta_{t}$, and to take into account the correlation among predictions made for the same task under the assistance of different CP sets, we employ a logistic GEE regression.

 For any data modality we assume access to a predictive model used to generate conformal sets via a CP algorithm $t$ and fixed score function.
 We then provide an LLM (or multi-modal foundation model) with a description of the task, a test datapoint \(x_j\), corresponding prediction set $\mathcal{C}_{t}(x_j)$, and a statement of the coverage guarantee (i.e., $1-\alpha$).
 The LLM is used to generate \(M\) independent predictions $\hat y_{jt}^m$, $m \in [M]$.
 Then we define $R_{jt} := \frac{1}{M} \sum_{m=1}^{M} \mathbf{1}\{\hat{y}_{jt}^{m} = y_j\}$, the proportion of correctly predicted responses for $x_j$ with CP method \(t\).
 We model the probability of correctness with key covariates and clustering by task to account for intra-instance correlations, for which GEEs are suitable \cite{liang1986longitudinal}.
 The regression model is specified as Here, $\text{group}_{j}$ is the group that $x_j$ belongs to, $\text{treat}_{t} \times \text{group}_{j}$ captures the interaction of interest; $\text{diff}_{j}$ approximates task difficulty (using Marginal CP set size); and $\text{adoption}_{jt}$ measures the proportion of the agent's predictions adopted from the provided set $\mathcal{C}_{t}(x_j)$.
 This adoption covariate is crucial for generalizing results, as it accounts for varying levels of faith the agent places in the CP sets it is shown.
+Additional explanation of the design considerations behind this GEE model is given in \Cref{app: LLM_evaluator_sub1}.